jpata/cmsanalysis/README.md

 Recipes on how to use CRAB.

-- crab: scripts to work with crab, the CMS grid submission tool
+- `crab`: scripts to work with crab, the CMS grid submission tool
-  - mcgen_userscript: run CMS MC generation from step1 (GEN-SIM) to MINIAOD (step4) in one job.
+  - `mcgen_userscript`: run CMS MC generation from step1 (GEN-SIM) to MINIAOD (step4) in one job.

 ### Finding the PU configuration of a MC sample